GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/installation/installing_prerequisites.md

 The recommended way is to use Linux subsystems for Windows (see <https://docs.microsoft.com/en-us/windows/wsl/install-win10>).
 In this case, start Linux in the Windows terminal and follow the Linux installation description.

-If you want to have a native installation, the two main options are using MinGW or Visual Studio.
+If you want to have a native installation, the two main options are using Visual Studio and MinGW.
+Note that the use of MinGW to compile the world builder is currently not supported (see https://github.com/GeodynamicWorldBuilder/WorldBuilder/issues/743 for more info).
 In both cases, it might be possible to install both the Fortran wrapper and the Python wrapper, but we have not gotten it to work on our tester setup.
 Currently we know that with MinGW you can create a successful Fortran wrapper, and with Visual Studio you can create a successful Python wrapper.
 The problem with Python in MinGW is not entirely clear, but it seems that only Visual Studio compilers are supported.